 Correcting a failed hair transplant requires precise skill, cutting-edge technology, and a personalized approach.
 Vera Clinic offers unique advantages, including:

 Oxycure Therapy: This advanced in-house Hyperbaric Oxygen Therapy enhances oxygenation, accelerating healing by promoting robust blood flow and nutrient delivery to grafts.
-Moreover, thanks to this unique therapy the other complications of a hair transplant procedure like dazzling, edema and itching also get minimized.
+Moreover, this unique therapy minimizes the other complications of a hair transplant procedure like dazzling, edema and itching.

 Stem Cell Therapy: Our in-house stem cell research allows us to rejuvenate damaged follicles and improve graft stability, which has shown a 30% improvement in transplant resilience.